navra16/Drosophila_Wing_Disc_Tissue_Model/README.md

 ## Acknowledgments

-This implementation builds on previous work in the lab on tissue mechanics simulation.
+This implementation builds on previous work in the lab on Yeast Budding simulation.
 The strain field formulation is adapted from Fuhrmann et al. 2024, with extensions for multi-layer 3D meshes.